 Image Source: http://www.greendiary.com/10-shipping-container-restaurant-designs-leave-awestruck.html

-That’s the good news, let’s get to the best news.
+That’s the good news.
+Now let’s get to the best news.

-Hiring or buying a shipping container is relatively easy and does not require complex procedures.
-You do however need to understand the different factors that determine the price of these items when hiring or buying.
+Buying a shipping container is relatively easy and does not require complex procedures.
+However, you do need to understand the different factors that determine the price of these items when buying.
 They might look the same at a glance, but all shipping containers are not equal.
-Some have features that make them a bit more expensive to rent or buy as compared to others.
+Some have features that make them a bit more expensive to buy as compared to others.

 Some of the factors that determine the price of a shipping container include: